TsekaLuk/Dictionary/README.md

 ### Prerequisites

-- Java 11 or higher
+- Java 11 or higher (with JavaFX included)
 - Maven 3.6.3 or higher
 - Git